Spotted Lanternfly Eggs

-The native range includes China, India, and Vietnam.
+The SLF’s native range includes China, India, and Vietnam.
 It was first reported outside these countries in South Korea in 1932.
-The insect arrived in Berks County, Pennsylvania, via an overseas shipment in 2014 and has since spread through other states.
+The insect arrived in Berks County, Pennsylvania, via an overseas shipment in 2014.

-They feed on sap in the phloem of smooth bark, the living tissue in vascular plants, which causes the trees stress and eventual decline.
+The invasive insect can be found on nearly 100 species of plants, especially trees with smooth bark.
+They feed on sap in the phloem, the living tissue in vascular plants, which causes the trees stress and eventual decline.

 As with any pest control strategy, first try preventive measures, like destroying eggs.
 If prevention fails, try the least toxic remedies, escalating to insecticides as a last resort.

 *BobVila.com and its partners may earn a commission if you purchase a product through one of our links.